 The number of off-street parking spaces may be reduced to a maximum of 25 percent, subject to meeting the criteria in Section A and the following provisions.
-Following is a summary of allowable staff level parking reductions:
+Table 5.26 provides a summary of allowable staff level parking reductions.

 Table 5.26 MAXIMUM STAFF LEVEL PARKING REDUCTIONS

 Туре Maximum Reduction

 Maximum Staff Level Parking Reduction 25%

 Shared Parking 25%

 Transit Accessibility 10%

 Transit Supportive Plazas 10%

-Table 5.26 MAXIMUM STAFF LEVEL PARKING REDUCTIONS Туре Maximum Reduction Tree Preservation 10% (not more than six spaces total) Bicycle Parking (non-required) 10% Provision of Electric/Alternative Fuel Vehicle Parking or Provision of Electric Vehicle Charging Station 2:1 Preferential Parking for Carpool/Vanpool 5% Shower/Locker Facilities 5% Transit Waiting Shelter 10% Motorcycle Parking 1:1 (one space can be reduced for each motorcycle space provided) Available on-street parking 1:1 (one space can be reduced for each available on-street parking)
+Tree Preservation 10% (not more than six spaces total)

+Bicycle Parking (non-required) 10%

+Provision of Electric Vehicle Charging Station above the number of spaces required by the California Green Building Standards Code 2:1

+Preferential Parking for Carpool/Vanpool 5%

+Shower/Locker Facilities 5%

+Transit Waiting Shelter 10%

+Motorcycle Parking 1:1

+(one space can be reduced for each motorcycle space provided)

+Available on-street parking 1:1

+(one space can be reduced for each available on-street parking)